fanf2/kbd/unix69/README.md

 They have an oversized backslash and lack a good place for backquote.

+The right column is wasted on fixed-function keys.

 unix69 vs true fox
 ------------------

-Unix69 is similar to Matt3o's Whitefox / Nightfox "True Fox" layout, with a 16 key top row.
+Matt3o's Whitefox / Nightfox "True Fox" layout has the same top 2 rows as unix69.

+True Fox has caps lock where ctrl should be.
+Its right column is wasted on fixed-function keys.

 On the bottom row, True Fox has two modifers and a gap between space and arrows, whereas unix69 has three modifiers and no gap.
 Both bottom rows are common in 65% keyboards.

-True Fox has caps lock where ctrl should be.

 unix69 vs hhkb